jrothlander/books/DirectX/README.md

+#### The Premier Press Game Development Series
 # Real-Time Rendering Tricks and Techniques in DirectX (2002)
-> written by William Dempski and edited by Andre LaMothe
+> written by Kelly Dempski and edited by Andre LaMothe